vmapps/feed2mail/README.md

 ## Purpose
 Purpose of this very simple tool is to :
-- help retrieving news from diffrent ffeds (RSS, ATOM, XML, ...)
+- help retrieving news from different feeds (RSS, ATOM, XML, ...)
 - compile one of those that match a pediod (e.g. 'yesterday')
 - send articles as HTML document to some email recipients